How to use Multisigs with CKB-CLI

 Looking at the different options we have:

-• --sighash-address is where we list any addresses that should be able to sign for this multisig.
-These can be listed in order separated by a space with as many addresses as we choose.
+is where we list any addresses that should be able to sign for this multisig.
+These can be listed in order separated by a space with as many addresses as we choose.--require-first-n

-• --require-first-n sets a requirement that some signatures of the set must sign for the multisig for the signature to be valid.
-This is most useful when combined with threshold.
+sets a requirement that some signatures of the set must sign for the multisig for the signature to be valid.
+This is most useful when combined with threshold.--threshold

-• --threshold sets how many of our potential signers (provided with --sighash-address) are necessary to produce the multisig addresses' signature.
-For instance, if we have 6 total addresses with a threshold of 4, then 4 of those 6 signatures are necessary to sign for the multisig address.
+) are necessary to produce the multisig addresses' signature.
+For instance, if we have 6 total addresses with a threshold of 4, then 4 of those 6 signatures are necessary to sign for the multisig address.--since-absolute-epoch

 This small set of features can create many different configurations to suit an application's needs!